 Axel moved to Cornell from Michigan along with Guru, Duke, Trapper, Maggie, and Piston.
-He is an energetic, happy guy who fit right into another group we had from Alaska.
-He goes out to playtime with Foam, Avalanche, Barley, Ale, Pilot, and Logger.
-Axel has made great improvements on the treadmill, and is now doing great on it!
+He was an energetic, happy guy and enjoyed playtimes with Foam, Avalanche, Barley, Ale, Pilot, and Logger.
+Axel was one of the dogs that made great improvements on the treadmill.

 Before joining our team, Axel was a mid distance sled dog.
 He and his team trained by going on 8 to 10 mile runs, but their competition runs were anywhere from 40 to 300 miles long!
 Axel was not a leader, but he performed strongly as a wheel dog.